Jarvis0210/LaiFood/README.md

 # LaiFood
-A Spring Boot based online food ordering web application
+This is a Spring Boot based online food ordering web application